Meat prices seem to be forever rising so how to save money on meat so you can keep your grocery bill in check?

 5. Eat More Meatless Meals

-Stretching your meals with fillers does help save money on meat, but so does eating more meatless meals.
+Stretching your meals with healthy fillers does help save money on meat, but so does eating more meatless meals.

 Not only does eating a meatless meal once or twice a week help save you more money, but it is also a healthy way to help your family get their vegetables in.

 Eating a meatless meal does not need to be complicated.
-Things such as zucchini lasagna, 5 bean chili or beans and rice make great dinner options for far less than their alternatives with meat.
+Things such as zucchini lasagna, 5 bean chili or beans and rice make great dinner options for far less money than their alternatives with meat.

 6. Cook More Casseroles & One Pot Meals